"Tian conducts with natural authority."

 ~ Helmuth Rilling

-Tian Hui Ng is the Music Director of the Pioneer Valley Symphony, Boston Opera Collaborative and the Victory Players, and Resident Conductor of the Boston New Music Initiative.
-In addition, Tian serves as Director of Orchestral Studies at Mount Holyoke College.
+Tianhui Ng is the Music Director of the Pioneer Valley Symphony, New England Philharmonic and the Victory Players, and White Snake Projects.
+In addition, Tian teaches at Mount Holyoke College as the Director of Orchestral Studies.

 Tian has conducted orchestras around the world including the Savaria Symphony Orchestra (Hungary), Moravian Philharmonic Orchestra (Czech Republic), Dartington Festival Orchestra (UK), Orchestra of the Royal Opera of Wallonie (Belgium), and the Oregon Bach Festival Orchestra (USA).
 A versatile musician, he is equally at home in the realm of choral music and has conducted ensembles like the Stuttgart Chamber Choir (Germany), Carnegie Hall Festival Chorus (USA), Oregon Bach Festival Chorus (USA), Yale Schola Cantorum (USA), and the Young Person’s Chorus of New York (USA).
 He has collaborated with internationally renowned artists such as Dashon Burton, Tyler Duncan, Marcus Eiche, Jamie-Rose Guarrine, Ayano Kataoka, Ilya Polataev, Gary Steigerwalt, Astrid Schween, Sara Davis Buechner, Hanna Elisabeth Müller, Nicholas Phan, James Taylor, Gilles Vonsattel and Soyoung Yoon.